piyushy1/VidCEP/README.md

 # Note:
-This repository is now old and will be archived in future.
-An new advance version of ViDCEP based on microservices and conatainers will be released soon.
+This repository is now old (still functioning) and will be archived in future.
+An new advance version of VidCEP based on microservices and conatainers is getting released.
+Please refer to http://gnosis-mep.org/ for more details and update.

 # VidCEP
 This is initial version of complex event processing framework to detect spatiotemporal event patterns in video streams.